bsLab/conpro2/README.md

 # conpro2
-Concurrent Process Programming of Digital Logic with High-level Synthesis
+Concurrent Processing and Programming of Digital Logic with High-level Synthesis